More police departments are warning about a phone scam, where someone claims your son or daughter has been kidnapped.

 "I was picturing my one daughter, with the gun to her head, and someone is telling her she needs to give them money," Peters said.

-The caller had a simple demand: he wanted a $500 ransom wired to a number in Mexico, at which point he would set her free.
+The caller had a simple demand: he wanted a $500 ransom wired to a number in Mexico, at which point he would set the girl free.

 Of course, he was not holding her daughter hostage, but Peters had no way of knowing that at the time.